orblivion/ntfy/.sandstorm/README.md

 * Warn the user that their web-based configs will not be saved.
 	* By the language picker so they're not confused about it later.
 	* Topic subscriptions should only be used for testing, and maybe we should rename them accordingly.
 "Send test notification" "Test topics".
-		* Though we may be giving the web UI access to topics via the "admin API" we're adding.
+		* Though we may be giving the web UI access to topics via the "Admin API" we're adding.
 So perhaps we could go ahead and subscribe it to all topics.
 This is a possibility, but it may not be worth the security risk.
 	* Give a link to "learn more" about why it's different from ntfy, perhaps, or just say to read the description of the project in the market.
 * Note that the Sandstorm version of ntfy may not work for certain services.
 	* It works so for: